 For Turkish-Canadian designer Yasemin Mutlu, this has been her company’s mission from the very beginning.
 Toronto-based HESTIA Jewels has only used conflict-free diamonds and precious gemstones in its designs from the time of its inception in 2016, and it proudly represents the up-and-coming ethically responsible fine jewelry industry.

-Deeply inspired by her Mediterranean roots and the “ever-surprising” nature of precious gemstones, Mutlu transformed her passion for jewelry collecting into producing timeless pieces that embody sentimental value and everyday wearable luxury, as well as her career in advertising and communications into becoming a fine jewelry designer.
+Deeply inspired by her Mediterranean roots and the “ever-surprising” nature of precious gemstones, Mutlu transformed her passion for jewelry collecting into producing timeless pieces that exude sentimental value and everyday wearable luxury, as well as her career in advertising and communications into becoming a fine jewelry designer.

 Having studied gemology and diamonds at the Gemological Institute of America, Mutlu is as well-versed in craftsmanship as she is in the ethical and professional standards of jewelry-making.
 HESTIA is named after the ancient Greek goddess who rules after the hearth, architecture, home, and family.
 Created to inspire the passing down of HESTIA jewels for generations too come, Mutlu’s designs embody timeless essentials with a twist.